Military history: Medieval warfare

 The Mongols under Genghis Khan, Ögedei Khan, Möngke Khan, and Kublai Khan conquered most of Eurasia.
 They took over China, Persia, Turkestan, and Russia.
-After Kublai Khan took power and created the Yuan dynasty, the divisions of the empire ceased to cooperate with each other, and the Mongol Empire was only nominally united.
+After Kublai Khan took power and established the Yuan dynasty, the empire's divisions ceased to cooperate, and the Mongol Empire was only nominally united.

-In New Zealand, prior to European discovery, oral histories, legends and whakapapa include many stories of battles and wars.
+In New Zealand, before European discovery, oral histories, legends, and whakapapa include many stories of battles and wars.
 Māori warriors were held in high esteem.
 One group of Polynesians migrated to the Chatham Islands, where they developed the largely pacifist Moriori culture.
-Their pacifism left the Moriori unable to defend themselves when the islands were invaded by mainland Māori in the 1830s.
+Their pacifism left the Moriori unable to defend themselves when mainland Māori invaded the islands in the 1830s.

 They proceeded to massacre the Moriori and enslave the survivors.
 Warrior culture also developed in the isolated Hawaiian Islands.
-During the 1780s and 1790s the chiefs and alii were constantly fighting for power.
-After a series of battles the Hawaiian Islands were united for the first time under a single ruler who would become known as Kamehameha I.
+During the 1780s and 1790s, the chiefs and alii were constantly fighting for power.
+After a series of battles, the Hawaiian Islands were united for the first time under a single ruler who would become known as Kamehameha I.